François Hanriot: The Fall of the Girondists

 The Spring of 1793 was a period of great political tension in Paris as the radical voices in the Commune and the Montagnards in the Convention became more overtly hostile to the ruling Girondist faction.
 The authorities' decision to arrest Jean-Paul Marat in April brought matters to a head and precipitated the fall of the Girondins in which Hanriot played a major part.
 In the evening of 30 May 1793 the Commune appointed Hanriot provisionally to the position of "Commandant-General" of the Parisian National Guard, because Santerre was fighting in the Vendée.
 He was ordered to march his troops to the Palais National.
-The purpose of this move was to force the Convention to dissolve the Commission of Twelve and the arrest of 22 select Girondists.
+The purpose of this move was to force the Convention to dissolve the Commission of Twelve and the arrest of 22 selected Girondists.
 Some people on the galleries called "A la Vendée".

-During the night of 30-31 May, the city gates were closed and at 3 the tocsin (in the Notre-Dame) was rung.
-Hanriot ordered to fire a cannon on the Pont-Neuf as a sign of alarm without permission of the Convention.
-Vergniaud suggested to arrest Hanriot.
+During the night of 30–31 May, the city gates were closed and at 3 the tocsin (in the Notre-Dame) was rung.
+Hanriot ordered the firing of a cannon on the Pont-Neuf as a sign of alarm, without the permission of the Convention.
+Vergniaud suggested the arrest of Hanriot.
 (Robespierre attacked Vergniaud and denounced the commission of Twelve.)
-In the evening of 1 June the Comité Insurrectionnel ordered the arrest 27 Girondins, of Jean-Marie Roland, Lebrun-Tondu and Clavière and banning the Girondist newspapers and the arrest of their editors.
-It ordered François Hanriot, to surround the Convention ‘with a respectable armed force’.
+In the evening of 1 June the Comité Insurrectionnel ordered the arrest of 27 Girondins, including Jean-Marie Roland, Lebrun-Tondu and Clavière, the banning of the Girondist newspapers and the arrest of their editors.
+It also ordered François Hanriot, to surround the Convention ‘with a respectable armed force’.

-The Convention (about 100 deputies) decided to allow men to carry arms on days of crisis and pay them for each day and promised to indemnify the workers for the interruption in the past four days.
-It postponed any other decisions on the accused deputies for three days.
+The Convention (about 100 deputies) decided to allow men to carry arms on days of crisis and pay them for each day.
+It also promised to indemnify the workers for the interruptions over the past four days.
+It postponed any other decisions regarding the accused deputies for three days.
 On Saturday 1 June the Commune gathered almost all day and was devoted to the preparation of a "great movement".
-In the evening 40,000 men surrounded the building to force the arrest.
+In the evening 40,000 men surrounded the building to force the arrests.
 Hanriot's first care was to seize the key positions—the Arsenal, the Place Royale, and the Pont Neuf.
 Next, the barriers were closed and prominent suspects arrested.
-(At midnight the commune decided the men should take a rest and go home.)
-The next morning the Convention invited Hanriot, who told them all the men were prepared and posts occupied.
+At midnight the commune decided the men should take a rest and go home.
+The next morning the Convention invited Hanriot, who told them all his men were prepared and posts occupied.